gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

     The symbolic backends have built-in sparsity handling, so `AutoSparse(AutoSymbolics())` and `AutoSparse(AutoFastDifferentiation())` do not need additional configuration for pattern detection or coloring.
     However they still benefit from preparation.

+!!! warning
+    At the moment, `AutoSparse` backends can be used with operators other than `jacobian` and `hessian`.
+    This possibility will be removed in the next breaking release.

 ## Going further

 ### Non-standard types